TomBrien/cardiffwaste-ha/README.md

 ### Configuration

-By default, sensors will be created for the next food waste, garden waste, general waste and recycling collections.
+By default, sensors will be created for the next food waste, garden waste, general waste and recycling collections, by default a sensor is not created for the next hygiene waste collection as not all properties receive these.
 You can removed or reenable any of these by clicking on the "Configure" button in the Cardiff Waste panel within Devices & Services form the Configuration menu.